Turold de Pont-Audemer

-Turold / Touroude, Sire de Pont-Audemer / de Ponteaudemer (born c.
+Turold, also Thorold or Touroude, Sire de Pont-Audemer / de Ponteaudemer (born c.
 950 A.D.) was a Norman aristocrat in Normandy that is today a region of France.

 The son of Torf, he inherited the title of Seigneur du Pontautou (Pont-Authou), de Torville (Tourville), Torcy (in Normandy) and Torny (Tourny).
 He became Sire de Pont-Audemer, he made it his main residence.

 Turold married Duvelina, younger sister of Gunnor, the wife of Richard I of Normandy.
 By his marriage, he enhanced his position in Norman nobility and became a prominent figure during the reigns of Richard II, Duke of Normandy; Richard III, Duke of Normandy; and Robert I, Duke of Normandy (996-1035).